RohitRajendran/components/components/atoms/Modal/Modal.md

 # Modal Component

-The Modal component generes a full screen prompt to the user.
+The Modal component generates a full screen prompt to the user.

 ## Example 🚀